Yield sign: Australia

-In Australia, the Give Way sign evolved similarly to its counterpart in the United States.
+In Australia, the give way sign evolved similarly to its counterpart in the United States.
 During the 1940s and 1950s, the sign was a yellow circle.
 In 1960, the sign changed to a red triangle.
 In the 1980s, the sign adopted its modern design and gained a counterpart for use at roundabouts.
+On Home Island in the Cocos (Keeling) Islands, give way signs are bilingual in English and Cocos Malay.